-(a) During each school day, the Department of Nutrition Services shall offer breakfast and lunch under the nutritional guidelines of the USDA's child nutrition programs.
+(a) The Board shall be responsible for providing meals without cost through the United States Department of Agriculture (USDA) Community Eligibility Provision; through this provision all students eat free.
+During each school day, the Department of Nutrition Services shall offer breakfast and lunch under the nutritional guidelines of the USDA's child nutrition programs.
 The district shall protect the privacy of all students regardless of their eligibility status under these programs, be it free or reduced-priced meals.
 The school nutrition program shall enhance student performance and assist in closing the academic achievement gap.

+1.6.2025 Page 1 of 5
-(b) Students in pre-kindergarten through grade 12 are not permitted to leave school during the lunch period with the exception of students in work-study programs.

-(c) The Department of Nutrition Services shall have documentation on file signed by a medical authority for students with dietary restrictions for whom they are making menu modifications according to USDA's meal pattern requirements.
-The Special Dietary Needs form shall be available on the school nutrition website in English, Spanish and additional languages.

-(d) Annual professional development shall be provided for the food and nutrition services staff in accordance with USDA Professional Standards.

-(e) All menus and carbohydrate counts for school meals shall be available to students, staff, and parents on the school nutrition website.
-Additional information (e.g. calories, saturated fat, sodium, sugar) shall be available upon request.

-(f) Potable drinking water shall be provided to all students at no charge in the cafeteria during the meal service, with considerations to USDA and local health department requirements.
+- (b) The district will strive to make the cafeteria a pleasant environment for meals.
+Schools are encouraged to permit all full-day students a daily lunch period of not less than 20 minutes.
+Students shall participate in taste testing of healthy new foods being introduced on the menu and are encouraged to provide feedback.
+Students in pre-kindergarten through grade 12 are not permitted to leave school during the lunch period with the exception of students in work-study programs. - (c) The Department of Nutrition Services shall have documentation on file signed by a medical authority for students with dietary restrictions for whom they are making menu modifications according to USDA's meal pattern requirements.
+The Special Dietary Needs form shall be available on the school nutrition website in English, Spanish and additional languages. - (d) Annual professional development shall be provided for the food and nutrition services staff in accordance with USDA Professional Standards. - (e) All menus and carbohydrate counts for school meals shall be available to students, staff, and parents on the school nutrition website.
+Additional information (e.g. calories, saturated fat, sodium, sugar) shall be available upon request. - (f) Potable drinking water shall be provided to all students at no charge in the cafeteria during the meal service, with considerations to USDA and local health department requirements.

-(5) CLEAN LABEL INITIATIVE

-(a) The district is committed to serving wholesome, clean food to students of MPS

-(b) New menu items shall be free of all trans fats and & hydrogenated oils, high fructose corn syrup, hormones and antibiotics, processed and artificial sweeteners, artificial colors and flavors, artificial preservatives, and bleached flour.

-(6) NUTRITION STANDARDS FOR COMPETITIVE AND OTHER FOODS AND BEVERAGES (SMART SNACKS)
+-(-5) NUTRITION STANDARDS FOR COMPETITIVE AND OTHER FOODS AND BEVERAGES (SMART SNACKS)

-(a) All foods and beverages sold to students on the entire school campus throughout the school day will comply with the USDA's Smart Snacks: "All Foods Sold in Schools" Standards.
-Individual schools are strongly encouraged to use nonfood-related incentive programs, and/or food items consistent with the Smart Snacks Standards, as referenced in Administrative Procedure 4.07.

-(b) Schools are strongly encouraged to follow the USDA Smart Snacks standards for all foods and beverages provided in before- and after-school activities.

-(c) Schools are strongly encouraged to follow the USDA Smart Snacks standards for all foods and beverages provided in class activities (e.g. parties, PBIS, special events)
+- (a) All foods and beverages sold to students on the entire school campus throughout the school day will comply with the USDA's Smart Snacks: "All Foods Sold in Schools" Standards.
+Individual schools are strongly encouraged to use nonfood-related incentive programs, and/or food items consistent with the Smart Snacks Standards, as referenced in Administrative Procedure 4.07. - (b) Schools are strongly encouraged to follow the USDA Smart Snacks standards for all foods and beverages provided in before- and after-school activities. - (c) Schools are strongly encouraged to follow the USDA Smart Snacks standards for all foods and beverages provided in class activities (e.g. parties, PBIS, special events)

-(7) PHYSICAL ACTIVITY
+(-6) PHYSICAL ACTIVITY